Does Pet Insurance Cover Spaying and Neutering?

 Does Pet Insurance Cover Spaying and Neutering?: Bottom Line

 Most standard pet insurance policies don't cover routine spaying and neutering, but optional wellness add-ons can cover these procedures.
 Companies like AKC, Embrace and Pets Best offer wellness plans that reimburse up to $150 for spaying and neutering.
-You'll want this coverage based on your pet's age, local procedure costs and whether you can afford both the vet bills and monthly premiums while waiting for reimbursement.
+You'll want the best pet insurance with spay/neuter coverage based on your pet's age, local procedure costs and whether you can afford both the vet bills and monthly premiums while waiting for reimbursement.

 Pet Insurance Spaying and Neutering Coverage: FAQ